fcelda/nsec5-draft/nsec5.md

 To do this, the server returns:

+* NSEC5PROOF RR for c.example.com.
+Per {{precompute}}, this
+  NSEC5PROOF RR may be precomputed.

+\[stick the dig output for this NSEC5PROOF RR here.]

-* An NSEC5PROOF RR for c.example.com and a signed NSEC5 RR "matching" c.example.org
+* Signed NSEC5 RR "matching" c.example.org
   its with CNAME and MX Type Bits cleared.
-(Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.)
-Per {{precompute}}, this NSEC5PROOF RR may be precomputed.
-NSEC5 RRs are always precomputed.
+This NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.
+NSEC5 RR are always precomputed.

+\[stick the dig output for this NSEC5PROOF RR here.]

 ## No Data Example, Opt-Out In Effect

-\[Sharon has no idea how to make such an example.
-Jan, want to try?]
+\[Sharon has no idea how to make such an example.]

 ## Wildcard Example

 \[Sharon is not sure this is correct.
 Please check my work!]

 Consider a query for a type TXT record for foo.a.example.org.

 The server must prove the following facts:

-* Existence of the TXT record for the wildcard *.a.example.org
+* Existence of the TXT record for the wildcard *.c.example.org

-* Non-existence of the next closer name foo.a.example.org.
+* Non-existence of the next closer name foo.c.example.org.

 To do this, the server returns:

-* A signed TXT record for *.a.example.org.  \[Garr this is not exactly correct its the crazy DNSSEC label match thing.
-But its a distraction here...!
-    Maybe we should just cite the RFC that shows how to do this.
-    If someone knows what RFC that is, please go ahead and cite it.]
+* Signed TXT record for the wildcard at c.example.org.  \[Sharon does not know how to write this text properly, someone else should write this.]

+\[Dig output here]

-* An NSEC5PROOF RR for foo.a.example.com and
+* NSEC5PROOF RR for foo.c.example.org.
+This
+    NSEC5PROOF RR must be computed on-the-fly.

+\[Dig output here]

-    a signed NSEC5 RR "covering" foo.a.example.com.
-(The NSEC5 hash of foo.a.example.org sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
-This NSEC5PROOF RR must be computed on-the-fly.
+* Signed NSEC5 RR "covering" foo.c.example.org.
+The NSEC5 hash of
+    foo.c.example.org is XXXXXXXXXXXXXXXX and sorts in canonical order between the NSEC5 RR's Owner Name and Next Hashed Owner Name.
     NSEC5 RRs are always precomputed.

+\[Dig output here]

 ## Wildcard No Data Example

 \[Sharon is not sure this is correct.
 Please check my work!]

 Consider a query for a type MX record for foo.a.example.org.

 The server must prove the following facts:

 * Existence of wildcard at closest encloser *.a.example.org. for any type other than MX or CNAME.

 * Non-existence of the next closer name foo.a.example.org.

 To do this, the server returns:

+* NSEC5PROOF RR for a.example.com.
+Per {{precompute}}, this NSEC5PROOF RR may be precomputed.

+\[Dig output here]

-* An NSEC5PROOF RR for a.example.com and a signed NSEC5 RR "matching" c.example.org
+* Signed NSEC5 RR "matching" c.example.org
   its with its Wildcard flag set and its CNAME and MX Type Bits cleared.
-  (Note: the "matching" NSEC5 RR has its owner name equal to the NSEC5 hash of a.example.org.)
-Per {{precompute}}, this NSEC5PROOF RR may be precomputed.
+  This NSEC5 RR has its owner name equal to the NSEC5 hash of a.example.org.)
   NSEC5 RRs are always precomputed.

+\[Dig output here]

-* An NSEC5PROOF RR for foo.a.example.com and
+* An NSEC5PROOF RR for foo.a.example.com.
+This
+    NSEC5PROOF RR must be computed on-the-fly.

+\[Dig output here]

-    a signed NSEC5 RR "covering" foo.a.example.com.
-(The NSEC5 hash of foo.a.example.org sorts in canonical order between the "covering" NSEC5 RR's Owner Name and Next Hashed Owner Name.)
-This NSEC5PROOF RR must be computed on-the-fly.
+* Signed NSEC5 RR "covering" foo.a.example.com.
+The NSEC5 hash of
+    foo.a.example.org is XXXXXXX, and sorts in canonical order between this covering NSEC5 RR's Owner Name and Next Hashed Owner Name.
     NSEC5 RRs are always precomputed.

+\[Dig output here]

 # Change Log